US announces sweeping sanctions against Venezuelan President Nicolas Maduro, state-owned oil company

 "I reiterate that the United States will hold Venezuelan security forces responsible for the safety of all U.S. diplomatic personnel, the National Assembly, and President Guaido," Bolton continued.
 "Any violence against these groups would signify a grave assault on the rule of law and will be met with a significant response."

-Pressed by Fox News' John Roberts later to define "significant response," Bolton demurred, saying the U.S. would not tip its hand.
+Pressed by Fox News later to define "significant response," Bolton demurred, saying the U.S. would not tip its hand.

 Florida Republican Sen. Marco Rubio, a vocal critic of Maduro who has called for such sanctions, welcomed the move even before it was announced.